 1. Sell items you no longer need.
 It’s likely you have several items in the closet, attic or basement you haven’t used in months or even years.
 Declutter these areas and sell unwanted items on eBay, Craigslist or local Facebook groups.

 2. Start a side hustle.
-Hustle Life has loads of tips on the ways in which you could make a little extra online, but anything you can do on the side to “hustle up your emergency fund” is essential.
+There are tons of tips online on ways you could make a little extra money online, but anything you can do on the side to “hustle up your emergency fund” is essential.
 During the winter, offer to shop for the elderly or wrap gifts for busy parents in your neighborhood.
 In the summer, mow lawns or walk dogs to earn extra cash.

 3. Cut back on expenses.
 You may love that $5 cup of coffee on your way to work, but that’s $25 you could add to your emergency fund if you cut it out!
 Figure out other changes you can make to stop spending and start saving.